nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
-   Some example commands you can try:

-   * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.

-   * `clear` : Deletes all contacts.

-   * `exit` : Exits the app.

 6. Refer to the [Features](#features) below for details of each command.